Pieces of the Past

 2. A Brief Town of Yarmouth History.
 (Submitted on August 28, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on August 29, 2017.
-This page originally submitted on August 28, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 85 times since then and 24 times this year.
+It was originally submitted on August 28, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 115 times since then and 2 times this year.
 Photos: 1, 2. submitted on August 28, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
 3. submitted on August 22, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.
 4. submitted on August 29, 2017, by William Fischer, Jr. of Scranton, Pennsylvania.